 You can’t have other health coverage that pays for out-of-pocket health care expenses before you meet your plan deductible.

 You can’t be eligible for AND enrolled in Medicare, covered by TRICARE (a health care program of the U.S. Department of Defense Military Health System), or have received Veterans Administration (VA) health benefits in the previous three months.

 You can’t be claimed as a dependent by someone else.

 You or your spouse can’t have a Healthcare Flexible Spending Account (FSA) or Health Reimbursement Account in the same year that you have an HSA.
-If you are currently enrolled in The University's Healthcare FSA, you must use the money in your Healthcare FSA by December 31, 2018.
+If you are currently enrolled in the University's Healthcare FSA, you must use the money in your Healthcare FSA by December 31, 2020.
 You will have the option of waiving the automatic rollover of any remaining FSA funds so that you can still have an HSA in 2021.

 You may want to consult a tax adviser to discuss your unique circumstances.

 What’s Right for You—FSA versus HSA